-Riverside County lies in the Peninsular Ranges Geologic Province of southern California.
+Riverside County lies in the Peninsular Range Geologic Province of southern California.
 The range, which lies in a northwest to southeast trend through the county, extends some 1,000 miles from the Raymond-Malibu Fault Zone in western Los Angeles County to the southern tip of Baja California.
-The subject property is located northwest of the Perris Reservoir in Moreno Valley, southeast of the Box Springs Mountains.
-The project is relatively flat, with an average elevation of approximately 1,565 feet above mean sea level, and has been disked and disturbed by past agricultural activities.
-Two modern concrete culverts along the northern boundary, which direct water under Alessandro Boulevard, drain into two seasonal drainages on the project.
-The water from the drainages flows through the property in a southwesterly trajectory into two modern storm drains along the southern boundary.
+The project is relatively flat, with elevations ranging from approximately 1,610 feet above mean sea level in the northeast corner to 1,586 feet above mean sea level in the southwest corner.
+The entire project has been cleared, plowed, and farmed in the past and disturbed by historic agricultural use, as well as the construction and removal of orchards and structures in the mid-twentieth century.